 Boards & Committees

-The City of Tamarac offers a variety of ways for interested community residents to volunteer and potentially serve on a number of advisory boards and committees.
-To view agendas and minutes from and of the boards, committees or commission listed below, visit www.tamarac.org/meetings.
+The City of Tamarac offers a variety of ways for interested community residents to volunteer and potentially serve on several advisory boards and committees.
+To view agendas from the boards and committees listed below or the City Commission, visit www.tamarac.org/meetings.

-If you are interested in applying to be a member of any of the boards, committees or commissions below, please submit and application.
-APPLICATION.
+If you are interested in applying to be a member of any of the boards or committees listed, please submit an application.

 Affordable Housing Committee